cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/deploy-rulesets.md

 </Aside>

-Use the [Rulesets API](/cf-rulesets/rulesets-api) to execute a ruleset.
-Add a rule with `"action": "execute"` to a phase entry point, specifying the Ruleset ID to execute as an action parameter.
-Use a separate rule for each ruleset you want to execute.
+Use the [Rulesets API](/cf-rulesets/rulesets-api) to deploy a ruleset.
+You deploy a ruleset by adding a rule with `"action": "execute"` to a phase entry point, specifying the ruleset ID to execute as an action parameter.
+Use a separate rule for each ruleset you want to deploy.

 A rule that executes a ruleset consists of:

 * The **ID of the ruleset** you want to execute.
 * An **expression**.
 * An **action**.
-To execute a ruleset, set the action to `execute`.
+Set the action to `execute`.
 The rules in the ruleset execute when a request satisfies the expression.

 <Aside type='warning' header='Important'>